-Most of us don't think about the role that saliva plays in our oral health — until we don't have enough saliva.
+Most of us don't think about the role that saliva, or "laway" in Filipino, plays in our oral health — until we don't have enough saliva.
 If your mouth has ever felt as parched as a desert, then you know how annoying and painful dry mouth can be.
 There are many causes of dry mouth, some temporary and others chronic.
 If you suffer from it, you may be at risk for certain dental conditions.

 Saliva, produced by your salivary glands, lubricates and cleanses your mouth of food particles and bacteria.
 Saliva also contains important digestive enzymes that act on the food you're chewing to start the digestive process.
 Without sufficient saliva flow, chewing, speaking and swallowing are difficult, and you may lose your ability to taste properly.

 Dry mouth, also called xerostomia, is not a disease in and of itself.
 Dry mouth is actually a symptom of a condition that prevents the salivary glands from producing enough saliva.
 Stress, nervousness and dehydration can cause temporary dry mouth.
 Additionally, according to the Academy of General Dentistry, there are over 400 prescriptions and over-the-counter medications that cause dry mouth, such as antidepressants, pain-killers, sinus medication and diuretics.
 It's always wise to check your medications for this side effect.

 As you age, you may notice a reduction in saliva flow.
 Older adults often take medications and undergo treatments such as chemotherapy that cause the condition.
 Other procedures and conditions that damage the salivary glands and cause dry mouth are radiation treatment to the neck region, oral-cavity damage, cancer of the salivary glands and the autoimmune disease Sjögren's syndrome.